 2. Kuta Beach Skate Park Area

-A younger, more local scene — skaters and BMX riders doing their thing while the sun drops behind them.
+The Kuta Beach Skate Park area is a younger, more local sunset scene at the northern end of the beach.
+Skaters and BMX riders do their thing while the sun drops behind them.

 - Where: about a 15-minute walk north from the main Kuta strip, near the northern end of the beach.